 If you are already growing a well-performing plant, instead of buying new seeds, you could use the seeds from your BEST plant this year to create your baseline crop for next year.
 For example, imagine the best, juiciest, most resilient tomato in your garden.
 You can save the seeds from THAT tomato to plant next season, so your entire crop of tomatoes is more like that one!
 When you do this for each planting season, you begin to cultivate a garden that is tailored to YOUR tastes, and more resilient to YOUR backyard’s unique conditions and challenges.
 You essentially “level up” your garden, even creating new varieties over time that you can exchange with other local gardeners.

 You can have a garden that consistently produces delicious, resilient, healthy food that just keeps getting better and better!

 If you feel excited by this concept but think it sounds too challenging or aren’t sure where to start, I feel you, and you are not alone.

-You can choose awesome local and heirloom varieties, but consider these a starting place rather than and end goal, because even the best purchased seeds will only take you so far.
+If you must purchase seeds, you can certainly choose awesome local and heirloom varieties.
+Just consider these a starting place rather than and end goal, because even the best purchased seeds will only take you so far.
 When you save seeds from your own garden, your garden will begin to produce more abundance than you could have ever imagined.

 It’s time to take control of our food and health, starting with our seeds.